 Funders Census Initiative (FCI) 2020

 Accurate census data are essential for the fair distribution of political representation at the national, state and local levels, and for the fair allocation of government resources.
-More than 450 billion federal and state dollars are distributed to communities based on census data.
-Yet historically, the census has missed disproportionate numbers of racial minorities, immigrants, children and the poor, leading to inequality in political power, government funding and private-sector investment for these communities.
+More than $450 billion federal and state program dollars are distributed to communities annually based on census data.
+Yet historically, the census has missed disproportionate numbers of racial minorities, immigrants, young children and the poor, leading to inequality in political power, government funding and private-sector investment for these communities.
 By supporting grantees work on the census, FCI works to achieve a democracy where everyone is counted so everybody counts.

 FCI 2020 supports grantmakers by: